 \section{Conclusion}

 We formulated physical quantum speed limits for non-entangling processes.
-To our knowledge, this is the first consistent approach that renders it possible to quantify the physical speedup of processes caused by entanglement.
-And it complements the common information-based notion of quantum advantage.
-Demonstrating that a process overcomes this boundary certifies the entanglement-assisted speedup of this evolution.
+This consistent approach renders it possible to quantify the physical speedup of processes caused by entanglement.
+It complements the common information-based notion of quantum advantage.
+Demonstrating that a process overcomes the derived boundary certifies the entanglement-assisted speedup of the evolution.
 Several examples, including ones with arbitrarily high local dimensions as well as arbitrarily many parties, showed the fundamental influence the generation of entanglement has on quantum processes.
-Extensions of our framework were put forward, including the formulation measurable criteria and generalizations to open systems.
-Since neither digital nor analog classical computing can harness the resources provided by entanglement, our method further shows that quantum computing overcomes both classical approaches in terms of saving on physical time for its function.
+Extensions of our framework are measurable criteria and generalizations to open systems.
+Our results explain why quantum entanglement enables faster computations compared to digital and analog classical computing because neither can harness entanglement as a resource.

-By confining the evolution of the system to the manifold of separable states, we derived upper bounds to the separable rate of change any given processes has.
+By confining the evolution of the system to the manifold of separable states, we derived upper bounds to the separable rate of change for arbitrary processes.
 Importantly, this constraint pertains only to states while the generator of the evolution remains unchanged.
 This still allows for interactions between subsystems.
 And any speedup beyond the derived bound is caused by additionally introducing entanglement during the propagation in time.

-It was discussed that our physical approach can be related to notions of quantum advantages in information processing although the deeper relation between both notions remains unknown.
-For example, through a comprehensive analysis of a spin-spin correlated system, we found that the swap gate can be implemented faster when allowing to tap into the resource of entanglement during the evolution, despite the outcome of the process being a separable operation that swaps two quantum registers containing a local qubit each.
+Our physical approach can be related to notions of quantum advantages in information processing although the deeper relation between both notions remains unknown.
+For example, by analyzing a spin-spin correlated system, we found that the swap gate can be implemented faster when allowing to tap the resource of entanglement during the evolution, despite the outcome of the process being a separable operation that swaps two quantum registers containing a local qubit each.

 Moreover, the scaling of the entanglement-assisted quantum speedup was considered.
-Importantly, we showed an exponential entanglement-driven improvement over separable speed limits as a function of the number of parties that interact in a process.
-And we explored the possibility to increase local dimensions and its impact on the dynamical advantage.
+We showed an exponential entanglement-driven improvement over separable speed limits as a function of the number of parties that interact in a process.
+Furthermore, we explored the possibility to increase local dimensions and its impact on the dynamical advantage.